Find Your Circle

 What?
-The Academy Scholars LLC is an interactive learning experience that promotes the retention of all students, with particular focus on minority students.
+The Academy Scholars LLC is an interactive learning experience that promotes the retention of all students.
 It is designed to provide first year students with the information, encouragement and direction they need in order to navigate college life and reach their academic, personal, and professional goals at Eastern Kentucky University.

 - This community hosts career building workshops, discussion groups on contemporary topics, and engaging social events.